Birch: benefits, dosage, contraindications

 ✪✪✪✪✪

-The EMA indicates the traditional use of birch to increase urine volume for cleansing the urinary tract, as an adjunct to the treatment of moderate urinary tract pain.
-ESCOP indicates birch for urinary tract irrigation, particularly in cases of inflammation and kidney stones, and as an adjunct in bacterial urinary tract infection treatment.
-Some studies corroborate this use.
-In a field study, 1066 patients received a dry aqueous extract of birch leaves at doses ranging from 180 mg to 1080 mg or more per day for urinary tract irrigation during a 2 to 4-week treatment period.
-Patients were classified into four groups: 73.8% suffered from urinary tract infections, cystitis, or other inflammatory disorders, 14.2% from an irritable bladder, 9.3% from stones, and 2.7% from miscellaneous disorders.
-56% of the first group also received antibiotic therapy.
-After treatment, symptoms disappeared in 78% of the first group, 65% of the second group, and 65% of the third group.
-80% of patients treated with antibiotics and 75% of those treated without antibiotics saw their symptoms disappear.
-Doctors and patients rated the effectiveness as very good or good.
+The EMA indicates the traditional use of birch to increase the volume of urine passed in order to perform a urinary tract wash, as an adjuvant means for the treatment of moderate urinary tract pain.
+ESCOP indicates birch for irrigation of the urinary tract, particularly in cases of inflammation and kidney stones, and as an adjuvant in the treatment of bacterial urinary tract infections.
+Some studies corroborate these uses.
+In a field study, 1,066 patients received a dry aqueous extract of birch leaves at doses ranging from 180 mg to 1080 mg or more per day for urinary tract irrigation for a treatment period of 2 to 4 weeks.
+Patients were classified into four groups: 73.8% suffered from urinary tract infections, cystitis or other inflammatory disorders, 14.2% from irritable bladder, 9.3% from stones and 2.7% from various disorders.
+56% of the patients in the first group also received antibiotic therapy.
+After treatment, symptoms disappeared in 78% of the patients in the first group, 65% of the second group and 65% of the third group.
+Symptoms disappeared in 80% of patients treated with antibiotics and in 75% of those treated without antibiotics.
+Physicians and patients considered the efficacy to be very good or good.

 Posologie